awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent-get-version.md

 ------
 #### [ Ubuntu Server ]
 **Note**
-To check if your Ubuntu Server 16\.04 instance uses deb or Snap packages, see [Manually install SSM Agent on Ubuntu Server instances](agent-install-ubuntu.md)\.
+To check if your Ubuntu Server 16\.04 instance uses deb or Snap packages, see [Manually installing SSM Agent on Ubuntu Server instances](agent-install-ubuntu.md)\.

 1. Log in to your managed node\.